Jyoti-Sharma-DS/credit-union-dashboard/README.md

 ---

-## 🔮 Future Enhancements

-- Integrate an LLM (e.g., ChatGPT) to auto-generate insights from plots
-- Incorporate forecasting models to predict workload trends
-- Add agent demographic or tenure data to deepen performance analysis

----

----

 ## 🧾 Final Summary

 This project delivers a comprehensive view of agent performance by analyzing task-level data from a credit union’s employment verification operations.